FullStaQD/architecture/docs/reference-architecture/runtime-view.md

 # Runtime View
 In this section, we document the runtime view, which describes the concrete behavior and interaction of the building blocks across various scenarios.
-This provides valuable insights into the system and enables us to better understand key properties of its execution process.
+This provides valuable insights into the requirements of the components and enables us to better understand key properties of its execution process.

 !!! info

     Learn more about runtime view documentation for software architecture in the